 But don’t worry, there is plenty of tourist-friendly transport to get around Guatemala.
 All tourist transportation can be arranged at the tour agencies in the popular tourist destinations.

 Note: It might be difficult to find tour agencies when you first arrive in Guatemala City.
 All the tour agencies are located in the nearby city of Antigua instead.
 Find out how to get from Guatemala City airport to Antigua!

 As much as I love to DIY everything from transportation to activities, traveling around Guatemala is difficult without these tourist-specific transports.
 The type of transportation used is small minivans that fit about 10 people.
-All your luggage will have to go above the minivan so be careful with what to bring to Guatemala!
+All your luggage will have to go above the minivan so be careful with what you bring to Guatemala!

-Best Time To Visit Guatemala
+Best Time to Visit Guatemala

 Nicknamed the land of eternal spring, there isn’t really a bad time to visit Guatemala.
 However, Guatemala’s location relative to the equator means that there are distinct dry and wet seasons.